 If you look for this wiring yourself, there are a couple of things to keep in mind.
 If you don’t see any signs of knob and tube wiring, that does not mean that it is not there because it is possible that the accessible knob and tube wiring in the attic, crawlspace or basement was replaced, but there could still be some in the walls.
 On the other hand, if you see the knobs and tubes with wiring still attached, it is possible that it was replaced with more modern wiring, but was just never actually removed from the home, even though it is no longer in use.
 One indication that this is the case is if you see the knobs and tubes, but also see a lot of newer, more modern wiring crisscrossing your attic or basement.
 The only way to be certain of your situation is to have your home inspected by a professional.
 (The photos below show some typical knob-and-tube wiring.)

-What Should You do if Your Home has Knob-and-Tube Wiring?
+What Should You do if Your Home has K&T Wiring?

 If it has been discovered that your home has live knob-and-tube wiring, then there are several other things that you need to know in order to make a fully-informed decision, including the following: